Escitalopram Oral SolutionPronunciation

-Adverse events were collected in 576 pediatric patients (286 escitalopram oxalate, 290 placebo) with major depressive disorder in double-blind placebo-controlled studies.
-Safety and effectiveness of escitalopram oxalate in pediatric patients less than 12 years of age has not been established.
+Adverse events were collected in 576 pediatric patients (286 Escitalopram Oral Solution, 290 placebo) with major depressive disorder in double-blind placebo-controlled studies.
+Safety and effectiveness of Escitalopram Oral Solution in pediatric patients less than 12 years of age has not been established.

-Adverse events information for escitalopram oxalate was collected from 715 patients with major depressive disorder who were exposed to escitalopram and from 592 patients who were exposed to placebo in double-blind, placebo-controlled trials.
+Adverse events information for Escitalopram Oral Solution was collected from 715 patients with major depressive disorder who were exposed to escitalopram and from 592 patients who were exposed to placebo in double-blind, placebo-controlled trials.
 An additional 284 patients with major depressive disorder were newly exposed to escitalopram in open-label trials.
-The adverse event information for escitalopram oxalate in patients with GAD was collected from 429 patients exposed to escitalopram and from 427 patients exposed to placebo in double-blind, placebo-controlled trials.
+The adverse event information for Escitalopram Oral Solution in patients with GAD was collected from 429 patients exposed to escitalopram and from 427 patients exposed to placebo in double-blind, placebo-controlled trials.

 Adverse events during exposure were obtained primarily by general inquiry and recorded by clinical investigators using terminology of their own choosing.
 Consequently, it is not possible to provide a meaningful estimate of the proportion of individuals experiencing adverse events without first grouping similar types of events into a smaller number of standardized event categories.
 In the tables and tabulations that follow, standard World Health Organization (WHO) terminology has been used to classify reported adverse events.

 The stated frequencies of adverse reactions represent the proportion of individuals who experienced, at least once, a treatment-emergent adverse event of the type listed.
 An event was considered treatment-emergent if it occurred for the first time or worsened while receiving therapy following baseline evaluation.